M66B/FairEmail/FAQ.md

 ## Authorizing accounts

 For support on authorizing an account you should consult the documentation of your provider.
-Mostly searching for *IMAP* and the name of the provider is sufficient to find the right documentation.
+Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.
+To setup an account you need the IMAP and SMTP server addresses and port numbers, whether STARTTLS should be used and your username and password.
+In some cases you'll need to enable external access to your account and/or to use a special (app) password, for instance when two factor authentication is enabled.

+For:

 * Gmail / G suite: see [question 6](#user-content-faq6)
 * Outlook: see [question 14](#user-content-faq14)